emefix/Kobiety-do-kodu/README.md

 _____________________________________________________
 Lesson #00:

-Object Oriented Programming JAVA (OOP)
+Object Oriented Programming JAVA (OOP).
 More information in the file named "Programowanie obiektowe.docx".
 _____________________________________________________